Intrepidd/bootstrap_file_input_rails/README.md

-# BootstrapFileInputRails
+# Bootstrap file input, for rails !

-TODO: Write a gem description
+This gem is a port of the repository : [Bootstrap file input](https://github.com/grevory/bootstrap-file-input)

 ## Installation